 For most institutional investors funding liabilities (e.g. debt service, insurance products, lotteries, NDT, OPEB, pensions, etc.) is the sole purpose of their investment program.
-However, most asset managers are given some type of generic market index(es) as their benchmark (objective).
+However, most asset managers are given some type of generic market index(s) as their benchmark (objective).
 The reason for this is that liabilities (i.e. pensions) are normally calculated annually usually up to three months delinquent using prices that are actuarially driven not market driven.
-Moreover, the liability portfolio is not provided to the asset side so the liability payment term structure of such an objective is not known readily.
-It would be most difficult, if not impossible, for an asset manager to perform prudently versus such an ill-defined objective.
+Moreover, the liability portfolio is not provided to the asset side so the liability payment term structure of such an objective is not known.
+It would be most difficult, if not impossible, for an asset manager to perform prudently versus such an illdefined objective.
 In 1991, after two years of development, my team and I introduced the 1st Custom Liability Index (CLI) as the solution to this widespread problem.
 Our CLI is customized to the clients' actuarial liability payment schedule.
-Moreover, it provides transparent pricing (at market) of the liabilities allowing us to calculate the present value term structures, a liability growth rate, and a full spectrum of portfolio averages and summary statistics (duration, YTM, etc.).
-More than any generic market index, the Custom Liability Index (CLI) best represents the client objective!
+Moreover, it provides transparent pricing (at market) of the liabilities allowing us to calculate: present value term structures, a liability growth rate, and a full spectrum of portfolio averages and summary statistics (duration, YTM, etc.).
+More than any generic market index, the Custom Liability Index (CLI) best represents the client objective.
 If assets outperform their index benchmark but underperform liabilities as best measured by the CLI... didn't the client lose?

-Now that the objective is accurately measured by the CLI, one can measure the relative risk/reward of the asset side.
+Now that the objective is accurately measured, one can measure the relative risk/reward of the asset side.
 Liabilities can be sub-divided into short, intermediate, long, very long, and total.
 Comparing assets to the liabilities they are funding (e.g. long assets versus long liabilities) would be the proper method.
-The graph below shows the last 20-year history of asset growth versus liability growth ending 12/31/22.
-The line is the generic Ryan Liability Index (U.S. Treasury STRIPS yield curve with 30 distinct maturities).
+The graph below shows the last 20-year history of asset growth versus liability growth ending 12/31/19.
+The line is the Ryan Liability Index (U.S. Treasury STRIPS yield curve with 30 distinct maturities).
 The dots are index benchmarks for major asset classes.
-Most asset classes outgrew liability growth over the last 20-years.
-The graph clearly shows the volatility correlation of each asset class to a certain part of the liability term structure.
-Accordingly, It seems like it would not be prudent to buy equities to fund the short to intermediate liabilities since the expected risk/reward behavior (S&P = 18-year, EAFE = 20-year and Russell 2000 = 25-year) would not cash flow match or behave like 1-10-year liabilities.
-Accordingly, asset allocation should monitor the behavior of asset classes to determine what part of the plan's liabilities they are correlated to and should be funding.
+It is hard to believe that no asset class, except bonds, outgrew the U.S. Treasury STRIPS yield curve (liabilities) it behaves like over the last 20-years.
+It would not be prudent to buy equities to fund the short to intermediate liabilities since the expected risk/reward behavior (S&P = 17-year, EAFE = 20-year and Russell 2000 = 24-year) would not cash flow match or behave like 1-10-year liabilities.
+Accordingly, asset allocation should monitor the behavior of asset classes to determine what part of the plan's liabilities they should be funding.